elialgranti/geoswitch/readme.txt

 * `[geoswitch_country]` - The user’s country name.
 * `[geoswitch_country_code]` - The user’s country code.

+If the IP of the user cannot be geo located these shortcodes return '?'

 == Change Log ==
+= 1.1.2 =
+Bug fix: when IP cannot be found plugin correctly evaluates all cases and uses default empty case (if it exists), instead of not displaying anything.
+Implemented support for comma separated values in geoswitch_case shortcode.
+Previous version mentioned this feature in the Readme file, but it was not actually implemented.
+= 1.1.1 =
+Added setting to for user IP for debugging purposes and updated MaxMind Libraries.
 = 1.1.0 =
 * Added support for MaxMind GeoIP2 Precision Service (thanks to [Paul Scarrone](https://github.com/ninjapanzer) and [carlcapozza](https://github.com/carlcapozza)).